-Is there anything better than waking up to a healthy breakfast of almond flour pancakes wafting into your room?!
+Is there anything better than waking up to a low carb breakfast of almond flour pancakes wafting into your room?!
 This isn’t one of your average joe-schmo almond flour recipes friends…

 This one is LEGIT.
-Breakfast can be a total caloric bomb of options (hello bagels and donuts!!) but this is one of those healthy recipes that’ll get you revved up to go for the day!
+Breakfast can be a total caloric bomb of options (hello bagels and donuts!!) but this is one of those low carb pancakes that’ll get you revved up to go for the day!
 As always, this comes from my go-to low carb recipes that I know I can turn to time and time again.

 I hope you enjoy these almond flour pancakes as much as I do!